Beit Shean was a major Biblical city, located on the ancient trade route. This web page focuses on the history and scenes of the ancient Tel (mound).

 It is 106M under sea level, since the area is located in the Jordan valley depression.
 The steep hill is 80M above the Nahal (creek) Harod which flows on its north side.

-An aerial map of the ruins of Tel Beit She'an is shown below, with the north side on the top of the photo, indicating the major points of interest.
-You can point on the purple points to navigate to the selected point.
+An aerial map of the ruins of Tel Beit She’an is shown below, with the north side on the top of the photo, indicating the major points of interest.

 Excavations dated the earlier findings in the area to the Calcolithic period (about 45 century BC).
 The early man dwelt in the caves around the site, and cultivated the fertile area with an abundance of water.

 According to the excavations, the city was established in the Early Bronze age (early 3rd Millennium).
 It extended to the hill east of the Tel, and became a large walled town.
 It is located on a prime location – in the center of major ancient crossroads (North-South connected Asia Minor to Egypt, and West-East connected the sea to Jordan and Arabia).
 The city is referenced in several Egyptian sources, starting in the 19th century Egyptian (12th Dynasty) enemy-curse clay tablets as “Aphkm”.